 When To Prune Your Plum Tree

-There are two exceptions to this rule (there is always an exception or two!), and they are:
+There are two exceptions to this rule (as with any rule, there are always one or two exceptions!), and they are as follows:

 During the winter, a plum tree that had been just purchased and was only a year old was planted.
 The retailer from whom you purchased a new plum tree ought to have made it clear whether they sold you a plum tree that is one or two years old.
 If this is not the case, the two diagrams located further down in this page will assist you in determining the age of your tree.

 It is essential to prune a plum tree that is one year old as soon as possible in order to assist it in developing a sound structure.
 To add insult to injury, trimming a tree in the winter leaves it vulnerable to fungus infestations.
 When taking these two considerations into account, the best time to prune a tree that is one year old is towards the beginning of March.
 This article will help you make a decision about tree stumping and removal.
 Here at Tree Amigo, we’re passionate about trees!

 Use a pair of sharp secateurs and prune on a day when the weather is dry.
 In order to prevent water from pooling on the cut surface, the cut should be made at an angle.
 For further information, see the section below on pruning a tree that is one year old.

 If one or more of the branches on an established plum tree breaks (the force of the wind and the weight of the fruit are two common reasons for this), it is preferable to cut back the broken branch all the way to excellent solid wood as soon as possible.
 When compared to a breakage in which the surface of the broken branch is exposed and ragged, a branch that has been cleanly cut causes less damage to the tree and hence less loss of life.